 NEW DELHI (AP) — Fifty days ago, India yanked most of its currency from circulation without warning, jolting the economy and leaving most citizens scrambling for cash.
-As the deadline for exchanging the devalued 500- and 1,000-rupee notes for new ones hits Friday, many Indians are still stuck waiting in long bank lines.
+As the deadline for exchanging the devalued 500- and 1,000-rupee notes for new ones hit on Friday, many Indians were still stuck waiting in long bank lines.

-Empty ATMs and ever-changing rules are preventing people from withdrawing money, and many small, cash-reliant businesses from cinemas to neighborhood grocery stores are suffering huge losses or going under.
+Empty ATMs and ever-changing rules prevented people from withdrawing money, and many small, cash-reliant businesses from cinemas to neighborhood grocery stores suffered huge losses or went under.

-Despite those problems, Prime Minister Narendra Modi says his Nov.
-8 demonetization decree has succeeded in uncovering tax evasion and cracking down on graft.
+Despite those problems, Prime Minister Narendra Modi said his Nov.
+8 demonetization decree succeeded in uncovering tax evasion and cracking down on graft.
 The Indian government is urging patience, insisting it's playing a long game that will eventually modernize Indian society and benefit the poor.